Teaching Commons > Teaching Guides > Flex Teaching

 DePaul offers classroom support for faculty experiencing problems with their technology during class.
 Phones are located near the podiums with the Classroom Technology Hotline number available, 312-362-5900.
 Don't hesitate to call if you need assistance with the technology while your class is in session.

-Online Learning Assistants (OLAs) support Zoom sections of classes that are combined with on-campus sections.
+Online Learning Ambassadors (OLAs) support Zoom sections of classes that are combined with on-campus sections.
 Instructors teaching in Trimodal/Zoom+ rooms are eligible to request OLAs to help with common Zoom tasks and improve the overall learning experience for remote students during class meetings.

 Learn more about OLAs and how to request them for your course.